 Pelvic girdle instability (pain) and Symphysis pubis instability (pain)

 You might also be interested in Frequently asked questions about massage and pregnancy which has some practical tips.
-Shiatsu and massage can help support you if you have pelvic girdle instability.
-As pelvic girdle instability expresses itself differently for different women your therapist can support you to work out the best approach for you.
+Shiatsu and massage can help support you if you have pelvic girdle pain caused by pelvic girdle instability.
+As pelvic girdle instability and pain expresses itself differently for different women your therapist can support you to work out the best approach for you.
 Pelvic girdle instability may start in the first trimester of pregnancy (when already the tissue starts to soften) or it may not express itself till after birth (if the birth has involved straining the pelvis).

 There are many scare stories and myths which exist.
 Some pregnant women are told that they have to stop doing everything, that they are likely to end up on crutches and may need a Caesarean birth as they will be in so much pain.
 In my experience, if the condition is evaluated early on, and women follow correct movements and get the correct support, then the symptoms may actually disappear even as the pregnancy progresses.
 They often can have easy natural vaginal births, if they know what positions to use and are well supported.
 If a woman ends up on crutches, I see that as a failure of care!
 Postnatally it may immediately improve, but in other cases it may take some time to disappear.

 Testimonial: Shiatsu helps with SPD (pelvic girdle pain)